feugy/melodie/README.md

   To mitigate this issue, I had to make album's id out of album name and album artist (when defined).
 This ruined the hash convention, and I had to replace all "links" by proper references (id + name).
 Now UI does not infer ids anymore.

 - For system notifications, document.hidden and visibilityChange are too weak because they only notice when the app is minimized/restored

+- System notification was tricky: HTML5 Notification API doesn't support actions, except from service workers.
+  Using service workers was overkill, and didn't work in the end.
+  Electron's native notificaiton does not support actions either.
+  Using node-notifier was a viable possibility, but doesn't support actions in a portable fashion (notify-send on linux doesn't support it).
+  Finally back to HTML5 notification API, without actions :(

+- The discovery of mediaSession's metadata and handler was completely random.
+It's only supported by Chrome (hopefully for me!), and can be seen on Deezer, Spotify or Youtube Music.
+However, it does not display artworks.

 musings on watch & diff